qlik-oss/corectl/docs/corectl.md

   -a, --app string               Name or identifier of the app
       --certificates string      path/to/folder containing client.pem, client_key.pem and root.pem certificates
-  -c, --config string            path/to/config.yml where parameters can be set instead of on the command line -e, --engine string            URL to the Qlik Associative Engine (default "localhost:9076")
+  -c, --config string            path/to/config.yml where parameters can be set instead of on the command line
-      --headers stringToString   Http headers to use when connecting to Qlik Associative Engine (default []) -h, --help                     help for corectl
+      --context string           Specific context that should be used when connecting -e, --engine string            URL to the Qlik Associative Engine (default "localhost:9076") --headers stringToString   Http headers to use when connecting to Qlik Associative Engine (default []) -h, --help                     help for corectl